moussa-b/quran-interview/README.md

 3. Once the secrets are in place, every push to `main` will produce and push the tags `latest`, the branch/tag name, the commit SHA, and an auto-incrementing semantic tag `v<run-number>` that increments with each workflow execution (e.g., `v12`, `v13`, ...).
 This gives you a monotonically increasing version you can use in deployments without having to create Git tags manually.

 By default the images are published as `DOCKERHUB_USERNAME/quran-interview`.
 Edit the `IMAGE_NAME` value inside the workflow if you prefer a different repository or organization.

-## Deploying to Google Cloud Run

-1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) so you can use `gcloud` on the command line.
-1. Run `gcloud auth login` to log in to your account.
-1. [Create a new project](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) in Google Cloud Run (e.g. `nextjs-docker`).
-Ensure billing is turned on.
-1. Build your container image using Cloud Build: `gcloud builds submit --tag gcr.io/PROJECT-ID/helloworld --project PROJECT-ID`.
-This will also enable Cloud Build for your project.
-1. Deploy to Cloud Run: `gcloud run deploy --image gcr.io/PROJECT-ID/helloworld --project PROJECT-ID --platform managed --allow-unauthenticated`.
-Choose a region of your choice.

-    - You will be prompted for the service name: press Enter to accept the default name, `helloworld`.
-    - You will be prompted for [region](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#follow-cloud-run): select the region of your choice, for example `us-central1`.